Frequently asked questions

 + Do you have animals in your properties ?

-In Yatachhen courtyard, you will meet Yuri and Jimi.
-They are two wonderful dogs which makes a very happy team, always eager to play and run around.
+Yes we do, in Yatachhen House and Narayan House.
+There you might meet with Yuri, Jimi and Peter.
+They go from one house to the other.
+They are three wonderful dogs which makes a very happy team, always eager to play and run around.
 When you enter, they will often receive you with a little bark of contentment, nothing to be afraid of.

 There are also a couple of cats that might enter your room to greet you.
 If you don’t like cats or are allergic, just don’t leave the windows open when you are away.